yewin-mm/spring-cloud-eureka-sample-microservice-a/README.md

 * Let's say `Service A (producer)` call to `Service B (consumer)`.
 * We need the `location (ip address:port)` of Service B to call from A.
 * But here, Eureka Server provide for `registry` and for that case, Services need to register in Eureka Server.
-* Eureka knew the register Service location and map as Service Name. <br> And Discovery Server is like database and storing Services location and querying Service location from it's database <br>
+* Eureka know the registered Service location and map as Service Name. <br> And Discovery Server is like database and storing Services location and querying Service location from it's database <br>
 So that, Service A can call to Service B with `Service Name` and Eureka Server take that name and route to Service B location.
-* So, Service A don't need to know for Service B location, and it's the one of the advantage of using Service Discovery. <br>
+* So, Service A don't need to know for Service B location and just only need to know the Service Name which registered in Eureka, and it's the one of the advantage of using Service Discovery. <br>
 Because we might migrate Service B deployed Server and if we changed that the address (ip) will change also.
 * If we used the direct calling way rather than using Service Discovery approach, we need to change the url in Service A when A call to Service B.
-<br> As an example, we need to change url in RestTemplate to call B when B deployed server as changed.
+<br> As an example, we need to change url in RestTemplate to call B when B deployed server was changed.
-* But using with Service Discovery, we don't need to change the url as we use Service Name instead of using ip:port address when A call to B.
+* But using with Service Discovery, we don't need to change the url as we use Service Name instead of using ip:port address when A call to B. <br>
+Because Eureka can send actual location (ip address) of registered services when one service ask for other services location by Service Name.
+So, we need only Service Name to call other services.
 * Also, Eureka provide for `Load Balancing` collaboration with Ribbon. <br>
 It's mean, Service B might have many Instances (duplicate service) `for handling thousands requests`.
 * Using Load Balancer, Service A don't need to add url for each Instance location and Load Balancer will auto route to Instance of Service B. <br>